 Films — Live-Action

-- In the movie Blow, the protagonist, happy after a successful drug run, drunkenly showers affection on his partners, promises them an extra $200,000, and says he's getting out of the business.
+- In Blow, the protagonist, happy after a successful drug run, drunkenly showers affection on his partners, promises them an extra $200,000, and says he's getting out of the business.
 All while the federal agents they're siccing on him are poised to break down the door.

 - Lampshaded a bit in The Truman Show.
 Marlon tells Truman, "The last thing I would ever do is lie to you" while Cristof is secretly telling him to say exactly that.
 There are hints throughout the movie that Marlon is an alcoholic basket case due to his constant deception of his best friend.